a-maze-d/fledex/README.md

 ```
 All other LEDs would be set to off

 The above approach is rather cumbersome with a lot of LEDs, and would be even more difficult if you want to animate it.
-Thus, instead of managing the LED strip yourself, you should use the FLedex DSL.
+Thus, instead of managing the LED strip yourself, you should use the Fledex DSL.

 Take a look at the [Livebook examples](README.md#livebook) on how to use the DSL